RXA8/RXA8/README.md

-# Hi there! 👋 I'm an Aspiring Full-Stack Developer
+# Hi there! 👋

+My name is Realeboga Moatshe.
 I'm passionate about building web applications and solving complex problems with code.
 I love tackling new challenges and continuously improving my skills across both frontend and backend development.

 ### 🌟 About Me
 - 💻 Full-stack software developer with a focus on **modern web technologies**.